Spitak: History

 In 1937 the Hamamlu raion was established, with the village of Hamamlu as the centre of the newly formed administrative region.
 The dairy products factory of 1937 was the 1st industrial firm opened in Hamamlu under the Soviet rule, followed by the sugar plant in 1947.
 In 1949, Hamamlu was renamed Spitak along with its raion.
 In 1960, Spitak received the status of a town.
 In 1971, it became a town of republican subordination.

 The 1st urban development plan of the town was introduced in 1965 by architect A. Harutyanyan, followed by the 2nd plan in 1974 composed by architects K. Ghazaryan and H. Mirzakhanyan.
 Many large factories were opened in Spitak, mainly for knitwear and dairy products.
 In 1980, a new urban plan was approved and the sports complex of the town was opened later in 1983.

 During the 1988 earthquake, Spitak was entirely destroyed and one third of the town's 15,000 population were killed, while the rest became homeless.
 The city was gradually rebuilt through the efforts of the Soviet and post-Soviet state governments as well as the Armenian diaspora, with the assistance of many countries.

 Geography

 Spitak covers an area of 57.6 km2 on the shores of Pambak River, at a height of 1650 meters above sea level.
 It is dominated by the Bazum mountains from the north and Pambak mountains from the south.

+Climate

 Spitak is characterized with extremely cold winter and mild summer.
 The annual precipitation level reaches up to 440 mm.